Eltham, Victoria: Parks

 Barak Bushland reserve from above.
 January 2023.

 Alan Marshall Reserve is located on the corner of Main Road and Leane Drive.
 It was named for the author who lived part of his life locally.
 The park has been there since at least 2007.

 Barak Bushlands are at the location previously known as Falkiner Street Reserve, located to the west of Wingrove Park along the Diamond Creek.
-They were named for Indigenous leader William Barak by Nillumbik Shire Council in 2004.
+They were named for Indigenous leader William Barak by Nillumbik Shire in 2004.

 Laughing Waters park is a bushland named after the sound of the kookaburras, and the water running over the rocks in the nearby waterhole, which is a busy spot for tourists.
 It was a popular spot for the artists of Montsalvat to live and paint.
 Closer to the Yarra River, it is riparian forest, inland it is damp dry open forest.